 This window allows you to add or delete users, and edit user names.
 The sysop user is a special user found in every Roundtable system.
 A user with the ID "sysop" is special user.
-The sysop user has unlimited access to all system functions and exclusive access to many important system functions.
+The sysop user has unlimited access to all system functions and exclusive access to some important system functions.
 The sysop user must be created first.
+Only the sysop user can maintain users.